 “Stages offer more than a handy way to think about your past,” Franco writes; “they represent points of connection…readers of your story can apply, for example, what you learned facing the challenges of young adulthood, when you were trying to find a place in the world, to the same challenges in their own lives.”
 She emphasizes that chronological age is not what moves you from one stage to the next, but life events and what you learned from them.
 Each stage ends not at a specific age, but when you begin to question your life in a particular stage.
 The questioning begins a process of change and soon, you find your life different in key ways.

-A website hosted by Microsoft Research will help people curate their own personal history using a timeline interface.
+A website hosted by Microsoft Research [spoiler alert–this project did not come to fruition; I’ve removed defunct links] will help people curate their own personal history using a timeline interface.
 Site users will be able to attach images and other visual content, plus accompanying text, to dates that appear as a timeline.
 Each entry displays as a thumbnail image that can be clicked to see in full.
 The site launches in Beta on Monday, October 31st.

 According to a description from Microsoft Research, users will be able to compare timelines, embed them in blogs or print them out, and generally create a navigable web of personal history that can connect us across time, experience, and space.
 “The ability to merge different timelines about, say, people and events creates interesting contrasts between authoritative and personal versions of events,” said developer Richard Banks in the Technology Review article.